MI New York win inaugural Major League Cricket title

 "We are going to build on this incredible launch season to come back even better in 2024."

-MLC's founders have already indicated their desire to lure lure England's best players to the tournament in the future.
+MLC's founders have already indicated their desire to lure England's best players to the tournament in the future.
 Even though it clashes with the English summer it could prove hard to resist.